Jake Diekman: Philadelphia Phillies

-Between 2007 and 2010, he pitched in the lower levels of the Philadelphia Phillies' Minor League system initially as a starter, and subsequently as a reliever.
-Although he initially saw success in 2007, posting a 2.72 ERA in 10 starts with GCL Phillies and Williamsport Crosscutters, he struggled in 2008, posting an ERA of 5.09 in 27 starts, split between Williamsport and the Lakewood BlueClaws.
+Between 2007 and 2010, Diekman pitched in the lower levels of the Philadelphia Phillies' Minor League system initially as a starter, and subsequently as a reliever.
+Although he initially saw success in 2007, posting a 2.72 ERA in 10 starts with the rookie-level Gulf Coast League Phillies and Low-A Williamsport Crosscutters, he struggled in 2008, posting an ERA of 5.09 in 27 starts, split between Williamsport and the Single-A Lakewood BlueClaws.
 At the conclusion of both 2008 and 2009, he pitched in the Florida Instructional League to continue honing his skills on the mound.

-He converted from a starting pitcher to a reliever in 2009, along with several other Phillies pitching prospects.
+Diekman converted from a starting pitcher to a reliever in 2009, along with several other Phillies pitching prospects.
 Around that time, he also, at the suggestion of the same minor league pitching coaches who converted him to relief, lowered his release point to his current low angle.
-Success did not manifest itself immediately, as he still posted a 4.04 ERA in 2009, his first season in relief, but in 2010, he cut his ERA to 2.91 while splitting time between Lakewood and the Clearwater Threshers, the Phillies High-A affiliate.
+Success did not manifest itself immediately, as he still posted a 4.04 ERA in 2009, his first season in relief, but in 2010, he cut his ERA to 2.91 while splitting time between Lakewood and the Clearwater Threshers, the Phillies' High-A affiliate.
 At the end of the 2010 season, he played for the Mesa Solar Sox in the Arizona Fall League.
-He spent the 2011 season with the Double-A Reading Phillies, accruing a 0–1 record and a 3.05 ERA and 3 saves in 53 games.
+He spent the 2011 season with the Double-A Reading Phillies, accruing a 0–1 record and a 3.05 ERA and three saves in 53 games.
 Thereafter, the Phillies added him to their 40-man roster to protect him from the Rule 5 draft.

-After receiving praise from Phillies' pitching coach Rich Dubee for his performance in spring training, Diekman opened the 2012 season with the Triple-A (AAA) Lehigh Valley IronPigs.
-With Lehigh Valley, he posted a 1–0 record and a 0.59 ERA with 5 saves in 13 games in the season's first month.
-He was added to the Phillies' 25-man Major League roster on May 11, and four days later recorded a win against the Houston Astros in his MLB debut.
+After receiving praise from Phillies' pitching coach Rich Dubee for his performance in spring training, Diekman opened the 2012 season with the Triple-A Lehigh Valley IronPigs.
+With Lehigh Valley, he posted a 1–0 record and a 0.59 ERA with five saves in 13 games in the season's first month.
+Diekman was added to the Phillies' 25-man Major League roster on May 11, and four days later recorded a win against the Houston Astros in his MLB debut.
 He finished the year an established lefty specialist, and had a 3.95 ERA, though walked 6.6 batters per 9 innings, and was erratic in his control.